Sunburn and Children

 dark-skinned children can have painful sunburns.

-Watch for ingredients that may irritate your skin or give you an allergic reaction.
+Watch for ingredients that may irritate your child's skin or give him or her an allergic

 Apply sunscreens 30 minutes before going out into the sun to give it time to work.